opendatacube/datacube-k8s-eks/readme.md

 # Datacube Kubernetes EKS

-:warning: This is still a work in progress and doesn't have an official release :warning:

 This repository will build and manage a production scale kubernetes cluster using the AWS EKS engine for running Open Data Cube applications.